pratty010/Boxes/Try_Hack_Me/Mr_Robot_CTF/Write_Up.md

 -rw-rw-r--  1 robot robot  91965 Nov 13 03:02 local_enum.txt
 ```

 While going through the output we see an intresting binary _/usr/local/bin/nmap_.
 It has setuid and the owner is root.
-In simplest terms, execution of this file will gives temporary permissions to our user(robot) to run the program/file with the permission of the file owner -root.
+In simplest terms, execution of this file will gives temporary permissions to our user(robot) to run the program/file with the permission of the file owner root.

 ```bash
 ====================================( Interesting Files )=====================================